celoyd/wheather/README.md

 # 3. Sort the strips, pixelwise, to remove cloud cover

 Okay!
 Now we're going to do the sieving -- the actual work of this whole project.
 Conceptually, we arrange all the pixels in all our images into a rectangular solid and sort every z-axis stack by a function that scores pixels according to whether they look like a cloud.
-Then we throw away all but the least-cloudy-looking layers and average the rest.
+Then we throw away all but the least cloudy-looking layers and average the rest.

 The main python file for this is buff-cube.py, so called because of an implementation detail that I can explain at further length but won't.
 (Okay, real quick, instead of storing all the pixels, we only store as many as we know we're going to keep, and let incoming good pixels displace them.
 But to avoid a full re-sort every time a new layer comes in, we buffer new images in small groups.
 Thus "buff".)

 buff-cube.py is hard-coded to generate, from n input images (30 in this case), n/4 + 2 output images -- the top quartile of quality, plus a couple to provde some depth in very small sets.
 Change that as you see fit.
-Obviously it should be a parameter eventually.
+Obviously it should be a parameter.

 There's a script called cube-driver.sh whose main purpose is to let you pick how many cores you want to use at once.
 I have 4 cores on this machine, and I'm okay maxing them all out, so I'm going to type: